← Back to 漢書

 使 使 使 使

 He took Yingchuan from the mild magistrate Yan Xu.
 Yan Xu ruled by shame and silence.
 When Mang recalled Yan Xu, hundreds of clerks wept at his leaving.
-They said a promotion merited joy, not tears.
-Yan Xu said he wept for the people, not himself— —because a soft governor meant a hard replacement.
+The clerks said, "The governor has a lucky summons—you should not be like this."
+Xu said, "I grieve for the gentlemen of Yingchuan—how should I have worry for myself! —because a soft governor meant a hard replacement.
 Men would die when the new man arrived, he said."
 Yan Xu was made a roving "fine customs" commissioner.
 Zhong Yuan ran the secretariat and the courts together.
 Brother Zhong Wei had skimmed a thousand gold as a clerk.
 Zhong Yuan begged bareheaded for his brother.
-He Bing said the law bound the brother, not the governor's mercy.
+Bing said, "The crime is on the younger brother's person and your lordship's statutes—it does not lie with the governor."
 Zhong Yuan panicked and sent for Wei.
 Zhao Ji and Li Kuan fled when they heard He Bing was coming.
 He drafted three dockets and sent civil and military clerks after each target.
-His order said the law, not the governor, demanded blood.
+He charged them: "The three men do not offend the governor—they offend the king's law and cannot go untried.
 Zhong Wei should be pushed through Hangu Pass if most counts predated the amnesty— —otherwise arrest him locally.
 Bring back Zhao and Li's heads for the market, he said."
 Zhong Wei stalled at Luoyang and died under the clerk's blade.
 Zhao and Li died abroad; He Bing spiked their heads with the indictments.
 Yingchuan ranked him beside Huang Ba.
 His family never moved into the yamen.
 He died in office a few years later.
-He told his son to refuse the state burial grant.
+When ill he summoned assistant and chief clerk to draft his testament, saying, "Tell my son Hui: I have long eaten free rice; though in death I should receive the statutory burial grant, do not accept it.
 He ordered a plain box just wide enough for the inner shell."
 His son obeyed.
 Mang made the son a frontier colonel.
 Later Guangwudi honored a grandson with a gentleman appointment.

 ← Previous Chapter